-Shortly after completing my Mindful Grounding Activity Card deck, I had an idea for an emotion card deck, each card containing an evocative abstract image, for use as a tool in helping visual-thinkers and less-verbal kids and adults identify and communicate emotions.
+Shortly after completing my Mindful Grounding Activity Card deck, I had an idea for a deck of visual emotion cards, each card containing an evocative abstract image for use as a tool in helping visual-thinkers and less-verbal kids and adults identify and communicate emotions.
 Although I’ve dabbled in abstract alcohol ink art, I knew this project wasn’t one I could complete with the complexity and depth it deserved.
 Instead, I passed the concept along to a brilliant artist and therapist named Kate Creech, who ran with it.

 Kate is a professionally trained artist and fellow therapist here in Seattle who creates a mix of psych-inspired comics and moody abstract pieces on Patreon and Instagram.
-After a season of creating the 46 intricate cards + 2 title and instructions cards, and a few rounds of test prints, I’m thrilled to help her announce the release of this project, now named The Resonance Deck.
+After a season of creating the 46 intricately illustrated emotion cards + 2 title and instructions cards, and a few rounds of test prints, I’m thrilled to help her announce the release of this project, now named The Resonance Deck.

 Order now on Amazon:

 …or keep reading for Kate’s description of this project and how it can be used

 Here’s what Kate has to say about her Abstract Emotion Card Deck:

 The Resonance Deck is a tool to help connect mind and body.
 Each of the 48 emotion cards has a high-gloss finish for durability and measure 3.5″ x 5.75″ in size.
 This large size makes it easier to take in the complexities of each image while still keeping the deck small enough to be easily carried.
 Each deck comes with a title card and an instruction card that includes a list of word prompts to use if you feel stuck.
 The 48 vary dramatically in style, color, and mood- each image sparks different internal responses for each individual.

 Who is the Resonance Emotion Card Deck for?